Which are the best Android apps? Check out our constantly updating list for some highlights

 Here’s our rundown of seven best Android apps that you won’t regret downloading.

-- Read our list of the best phones 2019
+- Read our list of the best android phones 2019

 So hot right now

 TikTok landed itself as one of the most popular apps in the world in 2018 and if you’re social media inclined, it’s easy to see why.
 This short-form video app is home to millions of users and content creators, as well as an impressive suite of creative tools to make fun videos of your own.

 A constant stream of curated videos lies at your fingertips every time you open the app and you have the ability to collaborate with anyone making content that you enjoy thanks to the ‘Duet’ and ‘React’ features.
 Advanced technologies like face tracking let you throw impressive effects onto your creations and there’s a vast library of audio clips and music that you can add to your content too.